GU4243-ADS/spring2018-project1-danieljosephparker/README.md

 > Cxxl, nxw cxxl Dx be cxxl, yxu fxxl Nxne xf yxur crxwing, xld cxck Dxn't frxwn sx dxn't Dxn't hxllx, nxr hxwl, nxr grxwl, nxr bxw wxw wxw Gxxd Lxrd, Jxhn, hxw yxu dx lxxk Txld yxu sx, yxu knxw, but stxp rxlling yxur gxxse xf an xld pxll abxut sx, and gx and drxwn yxur sxrrxws in a bxwl' The uproar occasioned by this mystical and cabalistical article, is not to be conceived.

 #### Algorithm 2

 This time, we use CTM, and show the same results.
+Didn't have time for the algorithm to finish running by class, sorry!

 ##### Terms associated with generated topics